Why have I received a summons?

 You would have been sent a Council Tax Summons because, according to our records, the account is in arrears and at least one bill and a reminder have been sent to you previously.
 If the sum shown on the Summons (including costs) is received in full on your Council Tax account by the day preceding the court hearing, no further action will be taken.

 What is a summons?

-A summons is an order to attend the magistrate’s court, where the Council will ask the magistrate to grant a Liability Order.
-This Order allows the Council to take further action to recover the balance if you do not pay.
+A summons is an order to attend the magistrate's court, where we will ask the magistrate to grant a Liability Order.
+This Order allows us to take further action to recover the balance if you do not pay.

 What if I disagree with the amount?

 Please do not wait until the court date to resolve this.
-You are encouraged to contact the Council immediately on 01702 215001 to discuss your account details.
+You are encouraged to contact us immediately on 01702 215001 to discuss your account details.

 Are you entitled to a Council Tax discount or exemption?

 To find out if you may qualify for additional support, please see our website www.southend.gov.uk

 Please contact us on 01702 215001 if you are unable to make payment of the balance due in full and want to discuss a payment arrangement.
 Need extra help?
 We regularly works with independent bodies that offer our residents financial help and support with matters such as Council Tax.
 If you further support you may want to contact the Citizens Advice Bureau - www.citizensadvicesouthend.org.uk Tel: 0300 3302103